ghostdogpr/caliban/vuepress/docs/docs/gateway/hooks.md

 If any selected field fails authorization, the gateway rejects the whole operation before contacting subgraphs.
 Checks include protected fields on possible interface implementations.
 Denials and claim failures return generic messages.

-`@policy` always denies operations that select or depend on the annotated type or field.
+`@policy` always denies operations that select the annotated type or field.
 Custom authorization cannot override it.
 The gateway does not evaluate external policy rules.
+Composition rejects a field that depends on a `@policy` field through `@requires` or `@fromContext` unless it declares policies that satisfy them.

 Schemas with `@authenticated` or `@requiresScopes` require an incoming `authorization` handler at startup.
 An outgoing-only observer does not satisfy this requirement.
 A schema that contains only `@policy` needs no authorization hook.